-- Sweep or vacuum daily using soft bristle attachments. - Clean up spills and excessive liquids immediately. - Damp mop as needed and use cleaners recommended for vinyl flooring. - Use proper floor protection devices such as felt protectors under furniture. - Place a walk-off mat at outside entrances to reduce the amount of dirt brought into your home.
-Do not use mats with a latex or rubber backing since these backings can cause permanent discoloration. - Do not use abrasive cleaners, bleach or wax to maintain the floor. - Do not drag or slide heavy objects across the floor.
+- Use proper floor protection devices such as felt protectors under furniture.
+Felt pads should be timely maintained. - For areas with rolling chairs (e.g. desk area), ensure a protective mat is used under the chair. - Use non staining mat at entrances (inside and out).
+A walk-off mat at outside entrances to reduce the amount of dirt brought into your home.
+Do not use mats with a latex or rubber backing since these backings can cause permanent discoloration. - Do not use abrasive cleaners, bleach, wax or high % not diluted vinegar to maintain the floor. - Never use acetone or harsh chemicals. - Do not drag or slide heavy objects across the floor. - Do not buff. - For stubborn spills use low odor mineral spirits or denatured alcohol applied to a clean cloth.
+Never pour chemicals directly on floor. - All vinyl floors benefit from regular maintenance; accumulated soil may lead to scratching.